symphoniacloud/multi-region-codepipeline/README.md

 If you need to add or change regions, then do the following:

 1. Update the 4 files listed above in step 5 under creating the pipeline, changing the regions where referenced
-2. If you are **adding** regions, then change `create-artifact-buckets.sh` to **just** be the regions that you are adding
+2. If you are **adding** regions, then change `create-artifact-buckets.sh` to **just** specify the regions that you are adding
 3. Re-run `create-artifact-buckets.sh`, and then update the pipeline as described above.

 ## How this works

-Back in the dim an distant past of 8 weeks ago (before November 12 2018), it was not possible to use CodePipeline for cross-region actions, and so if you wanted to do multi-region CD you either needed to create a CodePipeline for each region (bleurgh), create custom workflow (sigh), or not use CodePipeline (whaaah!).
+Back in the dim an distant past of 8 weeks ago (before November 12 2018), it was not possible to use CodePipeline for cross-region actions, and so if you wanted to do multi-region CD you either needed to create a CodePipeline for each region (bleurgh), create custom workflow (sigh), or not use CodePipeline (whaaah!)

 But as of November 2018 CodePipeline supports "[Cross-Region Actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-create-cross-region.html)", meaning none of the above work-arounds are necessary.
 Huzzah!
 If you look in `deployment-pipeline/pipeline.yaml` you'll see the new `Region:` property being used on the "Deploy" actions.
 We duplicate the deploy actions for each region, parallelizing them to speed up the total deployment process.